 Please register for the Seminar Series lectures at macleancenter.eventbrite.com.

-Each November, The MacLean Center hosts the Dorothy J. MacLean Fellows Conference on topics related to clinical medical ethics.
-This medical ethics conference, which spans two days and draws speakers and audiences from all over the world, was started in 1989 and celebrated its 25th Anniversary in 2013.
+Each November, since 1989, The MacLean Center had hosted the Dorothy J. MacLean Fellows Conference on topics related to clinical medical ethics.
+This conference spans two days and draws speakers and audiences from all over the world.

 The MacLean Center directors and faculty frequently host and speak at numerous events throughout the year.